anisbet/pipe/Readme.md

                   (non-alphanumeric and '_' characters).
 The -I switch leaves the value's case unchanged.
 However the default is to change the case to upper case.
 See -N, -I switches for more information.
- -N             : Normalize keys before comparison when using (-d and -s) dedup and sort.
+ -N             : Normalize keys before comparison when using (-d, -C, and -s) dedup and sort.
                   Normalization removes all non-word characters before comparison.
 Use the -I switch to preserve keys' case during comparison.
 See -n, and -I.
                   Outputs absolute value of -a, -v, -1, -3, -4, results.